AdobeDocs/cc-everywhere/src/pages/guides/concepts/tethering.md

 ### `onIntentChange()` example

-Here's an example of how you can use the Intent Change Handler to customize the tethered experience and **serve a different set of Export Options** for each module in a tethered workflow of the kind Generate Image → Edit Image → Full Editor.
+Here's an example of how you can use the Intent Change Handler to customize the tethered experience and **serve a different set of Export Options** for each step in the Generate Image → Edit Image → Full Editor workflow.

 ```javascript
 // Initialize the SDK